Avanade/DevOpsHOL/azure-devops-project/README.md

-# Avanade DevOps HOL - Lab 1 - Create a CI/CD pipeline for .NET with the Azure DevOps Project
+# Avanade DevOps HOL - Create a CI/CD pipeline for .NET with the Azure DevOps Project

 In this lab, we setup our DevOps Project in Azure to create our CI/CD pipeline.
 This will provide us with a standard code base to work with.